incredimo/mix/readme.md

 ## Architecture

-mix is organized into three main crates:
+mix is organized into three main modules:

-1. **mix-platform**: Core platform abstraction layer that handles windowing, events, and rendering
+1. **platform**: Core platform abstraction layer that handles windowing, events, and rendering
-2. **mix-draw**: Drawing primitives and utilities for 2D rendering
+2. **draw**: Drawing primitives and utilities for 2D rendering
-3. **mix-widgets**: UI widgets and layout system
+3. **widgets**: UI widgets and layout system

 ## Getting Started